 South Africa now faces the challenge of ensuring education leads to employability, entrepreneurship and economic participation — particularly across the energy and water sectors that are central to our economic future and the Just Energy Transition.

-This webinar examines how stakeholders can create sustainable pathways that support young people throughout the year — not only during moments of crisis or commemoration.
+This webinar examined how stakeholders can create sustainable pathways that support young people throughout the year — not only during moments of crisis or commemoration.

 A generation stood at the forefront of the struggle for education, dignity and opportunity.